How to Clean Headstones

 - Try not to stand on grave tops, which may be unstable.

-- Give all the headstone a quick brushing over with a soft brush to remove loose matter.
+- Give all the headstone a quick but gentle brushing over with a soft brush to remove loose matter.

 - Thoroughly saturate the stone with water only.
 Do NOT use pressurised water.